DrMohmX/takeanote/_posts/2020-10-14-SElinux-change-the-file-context.md

 ```
 ![](https://i.imgur.com/JSREou2.png)

-3. Let's add some empty content into the ./test2 directory:
+3. Let's add 3 files (a,b,c) under the ./test2 directory:
 ``` bash
 # {} - can be used to manipulate multiple files at once
 touch /root/test2/{a,b,c}